 What is ecosourcing?

-Ecosourcing refers to the propagation of native plants from local areas and the planting of them back within the same region.
+Ecosourcing refers to the propagation of native plants from local areas and the planting of them back within the same geographic area.

 Ecosourcing is often used in restoration projects because locally sourced plants are thought to be more likely to survive than those from further away.
 This is because species are often better adapted to local conditions.
 For example, if planting northern rātā in Wellington City then using local seed sources is likely to be more efficient and effective than sourcing rātā plants from a different region.